steffenfritz/FileTrove/README.md

 FileTrove also checks if the file is in the NSRL.

-For this check a 3.2GB BoltDB is needed and can be downloaded from https://archive.org/details/nsrl_modern_minimal_2023.06.01.
-You should use torrent for that!
+For this check a 3.2GB BoltDB is needed and can be downloaded with FileTrive during the installation.

 You can also create your own database for the NSRL check.
 You just need a text file with SHA1 hashes, one per line and the tool admftrove from this repository.
 With this tool you can also add your own hashes to an existing database.